-Reason: Always assume that a shark is still interested in a victim, and the removing of the person while the animal comes closer could increase its interest again, and even trigger a claim response.
-Any moving of the victim should only be commenced when a shark is swimming away from rescuer/victim or at least swims at a distance that is larger than just a few body lengths.
+Reason: Always assume that a shark is still interested in a victim, and the removing of the person, while the animal comes closer, could increase its interest again, and even trigger a claim response.
+Any moving of the victim should only be commenced when a shark is swimming away from a rescuer/victim or at least swims at a distance that is larger than just a few body lengths.

 Rule: Always push the shark off, never pull the victim away

-Reason: Pushing the shark off (aim for the gills if possible) will not just be a stronger signal to the shark but it is also much easier than moving a possibly large and immobile victim.
+Reason: Pushing the shark off (aim for the gills if possible) will not just be a stronger signal to the shark, but it is also much more relaxed than moving a possibly large and immobile victim.
 Should a further conflict not be preventable, a rescuer must always focus on the shark first (and follow interception and confrontation rules).

 SharkSchool™ together, with SAVN™ (Shark Accident Victim Network), offers the most in depth rescue methods for shark accident victims and shark-human interaction techniques available.
 All recommendations and rescue procedures mentioned have been tested among wild sharks.
 This seminar is a condensed form of the ‘Act, React & Rescue’ workshop.
 The seminars cover all types of rescues with special emphasis on beach activities.
 Lifeguard seminars are specifically tailored to the needs of the particular rescue groups and hence vary in duration (evening and full day seminars available).
 SharkSchool™ teaches this seminar within the entire US.
 Some of the topics and questions answered: